Dr. Khalid is a health researcher and science writer with a Ph.D. in clinical research.

 - A marked reduction in oxygenated hemoglobin leads to bluish discoloration in the hands and feet.

-Acrocyanosis may also develop as a secondary manifestation of rheumatic disease, atherosclerosis, and Buerger’s disease (Das & Maiti, 2013).
-The low volume pulses, gangrene, and ulcers often emanate due to thromboembolic complications in the setting of acrocyanosis.
+Acrocyanosis may also be a secondary manifestation of rheumatic disease, atherosclerosis, and Buerger’s disease (Das & Maiti, 2013).
+The low volume pulses, gangrene, and ulcers often emanate due to thromboembolic complications in acrocyanosis.
 Prolonged exposure (to cold) triggers chilblains that manifest through purple discoloration of the extremities (Wollina et al., 2018).
 The biphasic/triphasic episodic blue, red, or white discoloration (of the digits) occurs under the impact (of Reynaud’s phenomenon) that manifests due to emotional stress and cold.

 - Hygiene counseling and dietary management